 ONE JUNE, Vivienne woke up from a nightmare.
 It was the same one as before, Allison was back.
 She wanted to know why Vivienne hadn’t told anyone of the real reason why Allison disappeared into Coral City.
 Everyone else thought she was having the time of her life as the beautiful arm-candy of a rich royal lord.
 Her family still received a monthly allowance sent from their beloved daughter.
 But Vivienne knew the truth; Allison was dead.
 She had been dead for almost three years.

 Vivienne sometimes wondered if it really happened.
-Before Allison disappeared she sent Vivienne emails written in their childhood code.
+Before Allison disappeared, she sent Vivienne emails written in their childhood code.
 In the letters, she was scared.
-There was someone coming after her.
+Someone was coming after her.
 Vivienne never found out who although Allison hinted that it was a woman.
 It was a dreadful woman that Allison only referred to as ‘The Night Lady.’
-A loud insistent knocking came at her door.
+A loud, insistent knocking came at her door.

 “Vivienne!
 You have to go to Aunt Sully’s house today.
 Did you forget already?”

 In Ignias a girl’s eighteenth birthday was an important one.
 It was the age when she was considered of marriageable age.
-The reasoning behind that was that it was also the age that a girl could not longer be summoned by the Auguard to Coral City.
+The reasoning behind that was that it was also the age that a girl could no longer be summoned by the Auguard to Coral City.
 Not that that was ever a fear for Vivienne.
-Ever since she turned fifteen she was eligible to be summoned to Coral City but that little slip of paper never came.
+Ever since she turned fifteen, she was eligible to be summoned to Coral City, but that little slip of paper never came.
 Not in the mail, not in the streets, not at school.
 The Auguard she came across seemed to look right through her.